Empire State of Mind: Composition and recording

-The song opens with lyrics referencing locations in New York, and name-checks notable neighborhoods and captures the city's essence; from attending Knicks basketball games to its famous residents.
+The song opens with lyrics referencing locations in New York City, and name-checks notable neighborhoods and captures the city's essence; from attending Knicks basketball games to its famous residents.
 Drug dealing references, "N-words", and profanity are also present throughout the song.
 Mariel Concepcion of Billboard magazine wrote that "Jay-Z gives a nod to his hometown over a simple piano pattern".

-Keys said that while recording the song she wanted to make sure she got the hook right explaining, "I did try it a couple of times, but it was more about capturing the kind of grand feeling of it.
+While recording the song, Keys said she wanted to make sure she got the hook right explaining, "I did try it a couple of times, but it was more about capturing the kind of grand feeling of it.
 With the way I sang it the first time, I was actually kind of sick, and I knew that he needed the record, so I was like, 'Let me get to it.'"
-Keys had been congested when she first recorded the vocals and redid them after Jay-Z wasn't satisfied with her original take.
+Keys had been congested when she first recorded and redid the vocals after Jay-Z wasn't satisfied with her original take.
 "I came back and revisited it so that it could be what it is now", Keys added.
 "So it actually took a couple of times, but every time, the energy was just so high."

 Critical reception

 Reviews

-"Empire State of Mind" received widespread critical acclaim, with most reviewers praising Keys' vocal performance.
+"Empire State of Mind" received widespread acclaim from music critics, with many praising Keys' vocal performance.
 Jon Bush of AllMusic listed the song as being a highlight from The Blueprint 3, commenting that it is Jay-Z's "king of crossovers ... a New York flag-waver with plenty of landmark name-dropping that turns into a great anthem with help on the chorus from Alicia Keys".
 Pete Cashmore of NME described Alicia Keys's cameo as "lusty bellowing", embellishing the "crashing piano chords".
 Martin Andrew of PopMatters called the song "yet another chance" for Jay-Z to show his respect to New York, but commented that it "remains interesting thanks to a fantastic Al Shux beat and celebratory hook from Alicia Keys."
 Jayson Rodriguez of MTV News said that Keys "croons" on the track's chorus line, "I'm from Neeeeww Yooooork/These streets will make you feel brand-new/Bright lights will inspire you."